Tree Removal in Wollongong: A Local Guide for Homeowners

 • Trees under the size thresholds listed above

 Rules change, so check directly with Wollongong City Council before removing any tree.
-Penalties for unauthorised tree removal in NSW can exceed $10,000.
+Penalties for unauthorised tree removal in NSW can be substantial.

 Stump Grinding Does Not Require a Permit